near/near-lake-framework-rs/lake-framework/README.md

 ### More examples

-You might want to have a look at the alwaya up-to-date examples in [`examples`](https://github.com/near/near-lake-framework-rs/tree/main/lake-framework/examples) folder.
+You might want to have a look at the always up-to-date examples in [`examples`](https://github.com/near/near-lake-framework-rs/tree/main/lake-framework/examples) folder.

 Other examples that we try to keep up-to-date but we might fail sometimes: